metinonat/flight-app/README.md

 # Flight App

 A flight app powered by the Schiphol Public Flight API.
 This app allows you to filter all upcoming and historical flights.
 App has a local simple reservation service.

+A postman collection can be found in root directory for testing.

 ## Requirements